-If you’re accused of Assault and Battery, the attorneys at Triton Legal PLC carefully consider whether you were justifiably accused or if you were exercising your right to self-defense.
+If you're accused of this crime, the assault and battery attorneys at Triton Legal PLC carefully consider whether you were justifiably accused or if you were exercising your right to self-defense.
 The distinction between battery and self-defense is important.
 If convicted of Assault and Battery, you could face up to 93 days in jail plus court and probationary costs.

-Hiring an effective attorney in Assault and Battery cases ensures that you aren’t railroaded into pleading guilty to something you either did not do or had a legal right to do.
+Hiring an effective assault and battery attorney ensures that you aren't railroaded into pleading guilty to something you either did not do or had a legal right to do.
 We defend your right to defend yourself and your family.

 A primary factor in either crime, assault or battery, is having the intent to cause harm to another person.
 Modern laws pair the offenses of assault and battery together as one, with the idea that making threats of violence, engaging in threatening behavior that causes the victim to fear he will be harmed, and actually physically harming someone all show an intent to cause harm.

 What's the Difference Between Assault and Battery?